Shield protocol (SHIELD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shield protocol Historical Price

-According to the latest data gathered on Shield protocol live price page, the current price of Shield protocol is 0.00660262USD.
-The circulating supply of Shield protocol(SHIELD) is 24.34M SHIELD , giving it a market capitalization of $160.79K.
+According to the latest data gathered on Shield protocol live price page, the current price of Shield protocol is 0.00622572USD.
+The circulating supply of Shield protocol(SHIELD) is 24.34M SHIELD , giving it a market capitalization of $151.54K.

 How Does Shield protocol (SHIELD) Price Prediction Module Work?